Anthares101/raptor-blog/content/posts/magi-project/index.md

 #### Network Policies

+**NOTE: A message from the future, looks like K3S has some kind of controller that allow network policies, not as advanced as the Calico ones but enough.
+You can probably skip this section.**

 Checking K3S documentation I noticed that the default [CNI](https://github.com/containernetworking/cni) was Flannel.
 Flannel is really cool because is pretty fast but is not able to handle network policies.
 I really want to limit the conections a pod can do, specially if the pod is accessed from the internet.
 I normally edit the iptables rules in my Raspberry Pi to handle this restrictions in Docker but since Kubernetes has network policies to handle this stuff I want to use them.

 I researched my options here and I found this post about installing Canal: